eliseaapgar/Discord-practice-bot/README.md

 ## Status
 Work in progress.
-Learning project to familiarize and solidify Python skills and demonstrate effective API integration; AI assistance and prompt writing was used for this project creation.
+Learning project to familiarize and solidify Python skills and demonstrate effective API integration; AI assistance and prompt writing was involved in this project.
 Hobby.